-This special office, filled only by the twelve, can never be replicated.
+This special gift, filled only by the twelve, can never be replicated.
 Not even Paul the apostle could be numbered among the twelve because Peter said:

 Therefore we must [select] from men who went with us all the time when the Lord Jesus went in and out as our head, beginning with the baptism of John until the day he was taken up from us, a witness with us of his resurrection—to become one of us” (Acts 1:21-22, my translation).

 So what qualifies Judas’s replacement is that he must have known Jesus’s ministry first hand, as an eyewitness from the very beginning, all the way back to John’s baptism of Jesus—very far back indeed!
 Luke also makes much of his researching those who knew Jesus from the very beginning (Luke 1:2; Acts 1:1).